Marketplace-development/even-groups-a-d2024-group8/README.md

 booking_id: A unique identifier for each booking.
 musician_id: A foreign key linking to the Musician table.
 venue_id: A foreign key linking to the Venue table.
-status: The current status of the booking (Completed, Processing, Failed).
+status: The current status of the booking (Requested, Confirmed, Completed, Processing, Failed, Cancelled).
 duration: The duration of the performance.
 date_booking: The date and time of the booking.
 booked_by: The profile ID of the person who made the booking.